San Lorenzo Valley High School

 San Lorenzo Valley High School (abbreviated as SLVHS) is a WASC-accredited public high school located in Felton, California, United States, that serves grades 9-12 for San Lorenzo Valley Unified School District.

 History

 The original school building, known as the Boulder Creek School, was built in 1905 and rebuilt in 1906 after the 1906 San Francisco Earthquake.
 It was renamed to San Lorenzo Valley High during 1947.
 The current location opened in 1954 in Felton, serving the entire San Lorenzo Valley.

 In the 1980's, the school built a room for students to chew tobacco at designated times to reduce the number of cigarette butts behind the boy's gymnasium.

+The San Lorenzo Valley Unified School District consolidated several local educational programs serving communities throughout the valley during the twentieth century.
+Following rapid population growth after World War II, a new high school campus was established in Felton in 1954 to accommodate increasing enrollment.

+Campus

+The campus is located in Felton, California, and serves students from communities throughout the San Lorenzo Valley, including Boulder Creek, Ben Lomond, Brookdale, and Felton.
+The school includes academic buildings, athletic facilities, performing arts spaces, and career technical education programs.